Data Protection Policy (GDPR)

 Subjects rights

 Data subjects have a legal right to be given a copy of the personal data that the Church holds.
-In the event of a request being received (a Subject Access Request), the Communications Manager and the General Manager are to be notified.
-The subject’s identity will be confirm, the request acknowledged and then the Communications Manager and General Manager will scrutinise the following systems and repositories to locate any and all of the subject’s personal data:
+In the event of a request being received (a Subject Access Request), the Communications Manager and the Operations Manager are to be notified.
+The subject’s identity will be confirmed, the request acknowledged and then the Communications Manager and Operations Manager will scrutinise the following systems and repositories to locate any and all of the subject’s personal data:

-○ Paper record Assistance may be sought from any members of staff or volunteers as required.
-A consolidated reply is to be sent to the subject with 30 days of the request.
+Assistance may be sought from any member of staff or volunteers as required.
+A consolidated reply is to be sent to the subject within 30 days of the request.
 The reply is to include a statement about the legal basis on which the data has been collected and stored.
 (See “legal basis” in the policy statement.)

 Data subjects have a legal right for data held by the Church to be corrected upon notification of the inaccuracy by the individual.
 In most cases, the personal data is held in user-controlled environments, in which case the subject is guided to the appropriate system to make necessary amendments.
 In cases where the user does not have access to the data, the Communications Manager is to establish where the erroneous data is held, who has write-access to that data and give appropriate instruction to amend it.
 The subject is to be informed on completion.